-Jesus Felipe is Advisor in the Economics and Research Department of the Asian Development Bank (ADB), Manila, Philippines.
+Jesus Felipe is Advisor in the Economic Research and Regional Cooperation Department of the Asian Development Bank (ADB), Manila, Philippines.

 “To determine the laws which regulate. . . distribution, is the principal problem in Political Economy.” – Ricardo, Works, 1, p.5